Wangaratta is quite possibly the perfect regional Australian holiday package.

 A lesser known name associated with Kelly was Harry Power — the so-called ‘gentleman bushranger’ — who mentored the young Ned (for want of a better word).
 While you’re exploring the King Valley, pay a visit to Powers Lookout for stunning views of the valley and the Victorian Alps.
 This is said to be the site of one of Harry’s hideouts.
 There are excellent interpretive boards that detail his story, along with picnic tables and facilities.

-Wangaratta is a town that likes to eat well.
+This is a town that likes to eat well.

-Given its proximity to the mouth-watering delights of the Milawa Gourmet Region and the King Valley, that makes complete sense.
+Given Wangaratta’s proximity to the mouth-watering delights of the Milawa Gourmet Region and the King Valley, that makes complete sense.
 There are 40+ cafes and restaurants located in and around the city centre.
 Two highlights to check out are Rinaldo’s Casa Cucina and The Atrium.

 Rinaldo’s is located in Wangaratta’s Ovens Riverside Precinct — which includes a boardwalk along the Ovens River and integrated access to the Bullawah Cultural Trail.
 The restaurant offers fine Italian cuisine with an emphasis on locally sourced produce and a relaxed informal setting.
 The handmade gelato is another tasty reason to drop by.